Customer Feedback Management Platform to improve customer experience

 • What they do/did at that touchpoint (or use a session recording program to see exactly what they did, like hitting the “back” button when they land in the cart, etc.)

-To get a pulse across your entire customer base, consider tracking core CX metrics.
+To get a pulse across your entire customer base, consider tracking core customer experience KPIs.
 These include Customer Satisfaction (CSAT) and Net Promoter Score.
 You can use your customer feedback software program to deploy at specific touchpoints, alerting you to places where people are experiencing trouble that will require more of your attention.

 You may also need to conduct analytical research for a customer journey map, taking a deep dive into your website/product analytics to find what users are doing and where they might be experiencing difficulty.